sourcegraph/about/blogposts/2021/postgres-version-update.md

 **If you are using the Sourcegraph maintained Docker images,** your instance is already using an appropriate Postgres version and no action is needed on your part.

+Read the [documentation guide](https://docs.sourcegraph.com/admin/postgres#upgrading-postgresql) for instructions on how to upgrade PostgreSQL.

 ## Why does Sourcegraph 3.27 require Postgres 12?

 Sourcegraph 3.27 requires support for new and old table references in statement-level triggers, but Postgres 9.6 contains an explicit SQL standard compatibility exclusion and does not support this.
 As noted in the documentation for [creating triggers](https://www.postgresql.org/docs/9.6/sql-createtrigger.html#SQL-CREATETRIGGER-COMPATIBILITY):